mdmerajulislam2022/anon_froge_the_anonymizer_api/README.md

-# Eric SDU Anonymizer API with Runtime Memory
+#Anonymizer API with Runtime Memory

 This API has been updated to use runtime memory instead of PostgreSQL database for employee data storage.